Chapter 4757-23 Supervision of Social Workers

 (b) Training in supervision of at least nine hours of continuing education in committee approved supervision programs or one master's level supervision course, which shall be completed as follows: between the date the applicant received the independent social worker and the date the applicant is applying for the supervision designation using continuing education training; or complete a master's level supervision course from an accredited university within the last three years.

-(2) All supervising independent social workers shall maintain supervisory status by obtaining three hours of social workers professional standards committee approved continuing professional education in supervision or a master's level course in supervision each renewal period.
+(2) All independent social workers with training supervision designation shall maintain supervisory status by obtaining three hours of social workers professional standards committee approved continuing professional education in supervision or a master's level course in supervision each renewal period.

 (3) If the minimum of nine hours of academic preparation is continuing education coursework, it shall be board approved.
 The continuing education coursework in social work training supervision shall include each area as follows: